The Best Pizza in Every State

 via tripadvisor.com

-When you’re looking for the best pizza in the U.S., a motto like “This is Real Food.
-From the Oven.” helps to point you in the right direction.
-As promised, this Cambridge mainstay doesn’t mess around with its pizza.
+When you’re looking for the best pizza in America, a motto like “This is real food.
+From the oven” helps to point you in the right direction.
+As promised, this Cambridge mainstay doesn’t mess around with its pie.
 The proof is in the pudding—or should we say, the dough.
-A4 uses a 15-year-old sourdough starter, left to rise for more than 36 hours before being rolled and baked in a wood-burning oven for an airy yet crisp texture.
+Area Four uses a 15-year-old sourdough starter, left to rise for more than 36 hours before being rolled and baked in a wood-burning oven for an airy yet crisp texture.

 via tripadvisor.com

 Mama mia!
 This authentic Italian eatery in Grand Rapids uses a family-secret recipe straight from Sicily to make its dense, doughy pies.
-Order the “Sfinciuni Pizze”—this half-sheet-pan-sized pizza is what foodie’s dreams are made of, with a sweet sauce and big chunks of aged Parmigiano Reggiano.
-BRB, looking up flights to Michigan…
+Order the “Sfinciuni Pizze”—a half-sheet-pan-sized pizza that foodie dreams are made of, with a sweet sauce and big chunks of aged Parmigiano Reggiano.
+BRB, looking up flights to Michigan …

 Pizzeria Lola Minnesota